hofstadter-io/hof/README.md

 - A user writes single-source of truth (SSoT) design for expressing conceptual data models or processes at a higher level of abstraction
 - A tool reads this SSoT, the current context, and the users intent to construct as much of the implementation as possible
 - A higher level representation of data, code, cloud-native, and other building blocks will unlock development to more humans
+- _thing you can do with `hof` should be customizable and extensible by only editing text files and not `hof` source code.

 _[ also, the tool should definitely be built with itself ;]_